Vessel Reinforcement Learning

 Introduction

-In the Python Client of ASVSim, we have implemented a simple reinforcement learning (RL) example that enables researchers and developers to train autonomous vessel navigation agents.
-The RL environment provides a simulation for training agents to navigate vessels to target destinations while avoiding obstacles and collisions.
+In the Python Client of ASVSim, we have implemented a reinforcement learning (RL) example that enables researchers and developers to train autonomous vessel navigation agents.
+The RL environment provides a simulation for training agents to navigate vessels through procedurally generated port environments with waypoint-based navigation while avoiding static and dynamic obstacles.

-As the generalizability of RL methods is highly dependent on variety during training, we have implemented a procedural generation system that allows you to randomize the port environment during training.
+As the generalizability of RL methods is highly dependent on variety during training, we have implemented a procedural generation system that randomizes the port environment during training.
+The terrain is regenerated at configurable intervals.
 See Procedural Generation for more details.
 Furthermore, you can spawn static and dynamic obstacles in the environment using the simAddObstacle() function.
 See Vessel API for more details.

-The reinforcement learning system is located in PythonClient/Vessel/.
+The reinforcement learning system is located in PythonClient/Vessel/ and consists of:

 Environment Specifications

-The ShippingSim environment implements a continuous control task where an agent learns to navigate a vessel to a target location while avoiding obstacles.
-The agent was trained in a slightly modified version of the LakeEnv environment.
-Do note that this is just an example and the environment nor the reward, action and observation spaces are optimized for RL training.
+The PCGVesselEnv environment implements a continuous control task where an agent learns to navigate a vessel through procedurally generated port sections to reach waypoints while avoiding obstacles.
+Do note that this is an example and the environment, reward, action and observation spaces are not optimized for RL training.

 Specification Details

-Observation Space Box(57,) - vessel state + LiDAR data
+Observation Space Box(54,) - waypoint distances + vessel state + LiDAR

-Success Condition Reach within 10 meters of goal
+Success Condition Reach within 10 meters of each waypoint

 Observation Space Details